diffix/syndiffix-fs/README.md

 `--no-clustering` - Disables column clustering.

-`--clustering-maincolumn` - Column to be prioritized in clusters.
+`--clustering-maincolumn` - Column to be prioritized in clusters (i.e. the target column in an ML model).

 `--clustering-samplesize <int>` - Table sample size when measuring dependence.